Spectral Threshold for Extremal Cyclic Edge-Connectivity: Cyclic Edge-Connectivity

 One might hope Lemma \ref{L:upper} could be extended to girth 3 graphs with a similarly small set of exceptions as the girth 4 case.
-However, it is relatively easy to construct infinite families of counterexamples.
+However, it is relatively easy to identify infinite families of counterexamples from the work of Lov\'asz~\cite{lovasz65} and Dirac~\cite{dirac63}.
 For example, the wheel graph on (see Figure \ref{F:3girth}) on any number of vertices forms a counterexample as every 3-cycle in the graph involves the central hub as well as an edge from the from the outer cycle.
 Thus the removal of a 3-cycle destroys every cycle in the graph.
 Another infinite family of counterexamples can be formed by taking $K_{3,t}$ and adding a non-empty set of edges to the partition of size 3.
 In this case, every 3-cycle uses 2 of the vertices of partition of size 3 and thus because the graph is bipartite there are not enough vertices remaining on that side to form a cycle (see Figure \ref{F:3girth}).

+In fact, by adding relatively few vertices it is possible to transform an arbitrary triangle-free graph into a counterexample to Lemma \ref{L:upper} where the \ceg\ exists.
+Specifically, let $G$ be an arbitrary triangle-free graph and let $T$ be a tree with at least 3 leaves and minimum non-leaf degree 3.
+Adding two adjacent vertices $c,c'$ which are connected to all the leaves of $T$ and an arbitrary independent set $S$ in $G$, results in a graph $G'$ in which every triangle uses the edge $\set{c,c'}$ and a vertex in $S$ or a leaf of $T$.
+Thus, deleting the edges incident to any triangle in $G'$ results a cycle-free component, namely $T$ or $T$ with a single leaf removed.

-For $d$-regular graphs, the only counterexamples the authors are aware of are $K_4$ and $K_5$.
+However, with the added restriction that the graph is $d$-regular, the only counterexamples the authors are aware of are $K_4$ and $K_5$.
 Thus it is possible there is a finite set of exceptions for a $d$-regular, girth 3, version of Lemma \ref{L:upper}.